SophiaDobko/assimReservoirs/README.md

 <br>

 #### Future functions:

-- complement the interpolation of precipitation data from rain gauges with radar data

 - water balance to calculate the reservoir extent and compare it to the extent estimated from remote sensing